Weighted Ensemble Models Are Strong Continual Learners: Conclusion

 \section{Conclusion}

-In this work, we have introduced a novel approach, CoFiMA, designed to address the challenge of catastrophic forgetting in the CL setting.
+In this work, we have introduced CoFiMA, the first method based on weight averaging techniques to address catastrophic forgetting in the CIL setting.
 This approach builds its grounding on two pillars.
-First, it leverages linear connectivity, providing a balanced mechanism for retaining prior knowledge while accommodating new information.
+First, it leverages model averaging, providing a balanced mechanism for retaining prior knowledge while accommodating new information.
 Second, Fisher information is incorporated to intelligently weigh the averaging of parameters.
 This refinement allows for the adjustment of each parameter's value based on its importance, as determined by its Fisher information, thereby effectively reducing catastrophic forgetting.

-Our benchmarking on diverse datasets with various PTMs backbones demonstrates that CoFiMA consistently outperforms state-of-the-art CIL methods.
+Our benchmarking on diverse datasets with various PTM backbones demonstrates that CoFiMA consistently outperforms state-of-the-art CIL methods.
 Our findings underscore the efficacy of CoFiMA in mitigating forgetting and highlight its versatility across different PTM backbones and benchmark datasets.